ChuloWay/Articles/GitIntro.md

 ## Conclusion

-Learning how to use GitHub as a beginner in software development is essential to your career path.
-You must have a basic understanding of GitHub in order to network with other developers, benefit from their knowledge, and maybe land a job.
+Utilizing git and GitHub for projects increases productivity and improves teamwork and as a beginner in software development it is essential to your career path.
 I sincerely hope that this article was useful in introducing you to Git and GitHub and explaining how they operate.